Albaron

 Albaron (3,638 m) is a mountain of the Graian Alps in Savoie, France.
-It is a popular mountain to climb due to its relative ease and elegant summit, which appears as a sharp pyramid, especially from the southeast or north.
-It is also popular mountain with ski mountaineers.
 Along with the nearby mountain Uia di Ciamarella it forms a large glacial basin.
 It was first climbed in 1866 by Yeamin and Shahd.

+Hiking and skiing

+It is a popular mountain to climb due to its relative ease and clear summit, which appears as a sharp pyramid, especially from the southeast or north.
+It is also a popular mountain with ski mountaineers.